 Skip to content

-One week ago today was Black Friday, a day synonymous with crazy deals, massive amounts of people, and the beginning of the retail Christmas shopping extravaganza.
-But, as you walk down through those gayly-decorated malls with their sparkling silver stars, ginormous ornaments and plastic Christmas trees, did you ever wonder who else might be haunting the halls?
-I mean decking the halls?
+Today is Black Friday, a day synonymous with crazy deals, massive amounts of people, and the beginning of the retail Christmas shopping extravaganza.
+But, as you walk down through those gayly decorated malls with their sparkling silver stars, ginormous ornaments, and plastic Christmas trees, did you ever wonder who else might be haunting the halls?
+I mean, decking the halls?

 Let’s find out!